 - To the remaining ferment, add the wholemeal & malted flours, salt & seeds, if using.
 Knead in a stand mixer for ten minutes.
 The mixture is quite wet, so it’s a bit more difficult to do by hand, but entirely possible.

 - Dust a proving basket with flour, then press the dough into it.
 Alternatively, form the dough into a freestyle loaf and place on a greased or lined baking tray.
 As the dough is quite a soft one, a free style loaf will flatten out.
 For a uniform loaf, place the dough into a 1 kg/2lb loaf tin.

 - Cover loosely with a plastic bag, ensuring it doesn’t touch the dough and leave to prove until the loaf has risen by about ⅓.
 This could be anything from 2 to 6 hours depending on the temperature of the room and the liveliness of the starter.

-Turn the oven down to 200℃ and bake for 40 minutes or until the bread sounds hollow when the base is tapped. allow a further 10 minutes or so if baking in a tin.
+- Place the bread in the oven and turn the temperature down to 200℃ (400℉, Gas 6).
+Bake for 40 minutes or until the bread sounds hollow when the base is tapped.
+Allow a further 10 minutes or so if baking in a tin.
 Place on a wire rack to cool.

 This post contains affiliate links to.
 Links are marked with an *.
 Buying through a link will not cost you any more, but I will get a small commission.
 Thanks to my readers for supporting the brands and organisations that help to keep Tin and Thyme blithe and blogging.